-If your property taxes aren’t paid up in Mississippi, the tax collector can sell your home at an auction.
-However, the person or entity that buys it at the sale doesn’t get ownership of the property or the right to live in the home right away – in fact, you get a few years to get caught up on the overdue amounts before this happens.
-If you don’t pay off your Mississippi property taxes during this time frame (called a “redemption period”), however, you will have to give up your home.
+If your property taxes aren’t paid up in Mississippi, you might lose your home after a tax sale.
+But the person or entity that buys it at the sale doesn’t get ownership of the property or the right to live in the home right away; you get a few years to get caught up on the overdue amounts before this happens.
+If you don’t pay off your Mississippi property taxes during this time frame—called a “redemption period”—however, you will have to give up your home.

 Failing to pay your real property taxes in Mississippi can lead to a tax sale.
-At the tax sale, the tax collector will sell your home at a public auction to the highest bidder (Miss.
+At the tax sale, the tax collector will sell a tax lien certificate at a public auction to the highest bidder.
+(Miss.
 Code Ann. § 27-41-59).
-If no one bids on the home, it is “struck off” to the state.
-This basically means the state gets the property.
-(If you are having trouble paying your Mississippi property taxes, learn about your options to avoid a tax sale.)
+If no one bids, it is “struck off” (sold) to the state.
+(If you're having trouble paying your Mississippi property taxes, learn about options to avoid a tax sale.)

-In some states, including Mississippi, homeowners who lose their property to a tax sale get a certain amount of time in which to pay off the tax debt and prevent the purchaser from getting title to the home following the sale.
+In Mississippi, homeowners who lose their property to a tax sale get a certain amount of time in which to pay off the tax debt and prevent the purchaser from getting title to the home following the sale.
 This is called the right to redeem the property.

 Notice about your right to redeem.
-Not more than 180 days and not fewer than 60 days before your right to redeem expires, the court clerk or municipal clerk will send you a notice letting you know that the purchaser will get title to your property if you don’t redeem by the expiration date (Miss.
-Code Ann. § 27-43-4).
+Not more than 180 days and not fewer than 60 days before your right to redeem expires, the court clerk or municipal clerk will send you a notice letting you know that the purchaser will get title to your property if you don’t redeem by the expiration date.
+(Miss.
+Code Ann. §§ 27-43-4, 27-43-1).